 Typical applications for microCT imaging are related to analysis of hard tissue, such as bone and dental research, as well as anthropological, paleontological and geological studies.
 However, other non-biological samples can also be scanned.

 Types of analysis include quantitative two-dimensional and three-dimensional analyses, qualitative and quantitative studies of developmental trajectories (four-dimensional analysis), mutant phenotyping, BMD calculations and more.
 Micro-computed tomography can also be applied to any soft tissues with the use of appropriate contrast agents (such as vasculature imaging) or without contrast (live 4-D lung imaging).
-We have available two stains that facilitate acquisition of internal soft tissue detail while a number of other agents are commercially available.
+We have two stains available that facilitate acquisition of internal soft tissue detail while a number of other agents are commercially available.

 - Model: Skyscan 1076

-68 mm scannable diameter; 200 mm scannable length
+- Scanning volume: 68 mm scannable diameter; 200 mm scannable length

 - Isotropic resolution options: 9, 18 and 35 micron

 For more details on the scanner and extra examples of the types of scans possible, please see the Skyscan website.

 Optical projection tomography (OPT) imaging is suited for any type of small soft tissue (e.g., whole mouse or chick embryos, or dissected tissues).
 Fixed specimens up to roughly 17 mm in diameter (25 mm height) are embedded in low-melting-point agarose, and then made optically clear.